-Second/foreign language (L2) learners need not only the knowledge of grammar and vocabulary but also the ability to understand and use culturally appropriate language according to the given social context (pragmatic or sociolinguistic competence).
+Second language (L2) learners need not only the knowledge of grammar and vocabulary but also the ability to understand and use culturally appropriate language according to the given social context (pragmatic or sociolinguistic competence).
 However, pragmatic aspects of the L2 have generally received little attention in the L2 curriculum and teacher development.

 This course focuses on the learning and teaching of L2 pragmatics.
-The aim of the course is for you to develop or enhance your understanding of what pragmatics is, how L2 pragmatics has progressed as a subfield of second language acquisition, and ways that learners can become better versed in how to be pragmatically appropriate in an L2.
+The aim of the course is for you to: 1) enhance your understanding of what pragmatics is, 2) learn how pragmatics is closely intertwined with culture, identity, and multilingualism, and 3) develop awareness and skills to address pragmatic competence in teaching and to assess learners' pragmatic development in an L2.

 The course will start by exploring theoretical concepts related to politeness, face, implicature, speech acts, and discourse, and examine samples of past research in cross-cultural, interlanguage/acquisitional, and intercultural pragmatics.
-The course will then introduce various research instruments, methods, and theoretical frameworks, which we will critically evaluate in relation to our view of language learning as a cognitive, psychological, social, and emotional activity.
-Finally, due to the special focus placed on the pedagogical considerations in this course, we will take a close look at effective instructional practices and investigates issues related to classroom assessment of learners' pragmatic competence.
+The course will also introduce various data collection instruments and theoretical frameworks, which we will critically evaluate in relation to our view of language learning as a cognitive, psychological, social, and emotional activity.
+Moreover, due to the special focus placed on the pedagogical considerations in this course, we will take a close look at effective instructional practices and investigates issues related to classroom assessment of learners' pragmatic competence.
 You are encouraged to practice reflective teaching while you design (and engage in) pragmatics-focused instruction.